grommet/grommet/README.md

 ### Building Grommet

-  If you want to build Grommet in your local environment, run the following commands:
+  If you want to build Grommet in your local environment, execute the following commands:

   1. Install the Ruby scss-lint package: